MarkelCA/MailaDB/Obsidian Vault/TO DO.md

 - [ ] Might be interesting to use a documentation generator as [Docusaurus](https://docusaurus.io/)
 - [ ] Take inspiration from the Redis cli(https://try.redis.io/)
 - [ ] change the `Command not valid` output to remove quotes
+- [ ] Abstract the storage format and the indexing algorithm to add flexibility